 Base Salary.
 Base salaries for all officers are reviewed annually.
 We also adjust the base salary of our executives at the time of a promotion or change in job responsibility, as appropriate.
-The base salary component is compared to the median of the market data provided by the compensation consultant.
-The actual base salary of each officer is determined by the executive's performance, the experience level of the officer, the executive's current position in a market-based salary range, and internal pay relationships.
-Evaluation of 2011 base salary adjustments occurred in January 2011.
-The Committee approved base salary increases for our Named Executive Officers averaging 6.2 percent.
+Evaluation of 2012 base salary adjustments occurred in January 2012.
+The Committee approved base salary increases for our Named Executive Officers averaging 4.9 percent.
+The base salary component of each position was compared to the median of the market data provided by the compensation consultant.
+The actual base salary of each officer was determined by the executive's performance, the experience level of the officer, the executive's current position in a market-based salary range, and internal pay relationships.

 Short-Term Incentive.
 Our Short-Term Incentive Plan is designed to recognize and reward the contributions of individual executives as well as the contributions that group performance makes to overall corporate success.
 The program's goal for our corporate officers is based on earnings per share targets in order to closely align interests with shareholders and to foster teamwork and cooperation within the officer team.
 The short-term incentive, after applicable tax withholding, is distributed to the officer in the form of 50 percent stock and 50 percent cash, unless the officer has met his or her stock ownership guideline, in which case he or she may elect to receive the total award in cash, after deductions and applicable tax withholding.
 Target award levels are established as a percentage of each participant's base salary.
-A target award is comparable to the average short-term incentive payout award of the peer group at the 50th percentile level.
+A target award is typically comparable to the average short-term incentive payout award of the peer group at the 50th percentile level.
 The actual payout will vary, based on performance, between zero and 200 percent of the individual executive's short-term incentive target award level.

-The Committee approves the target level for each officer in January, which applies to performance in the plan year.
+The Committee approves the target level for each officer in January, which applies to performance in the upcoming plan year.
 Target levels are derived in part from competitive data provided by the compensation consultant and in part by the Committee's judgment regarding internal equity, retention and an individual executive's expected contribution to the achievement of our strategic objectives.
-The target levels for the positions held by our Named Executive Officers in 2011 are shown below.
+The target levels for the positions held by our Named Executive Officers in 2012 are shown below:

-CEO 80%

-COO-Utilities 60%

-CFO 50%

-Sr. Vice President and General Counsel 40%

-Sr. Vice President, Human Resources 40%
+Short-term Incentive Target (Percentage of Base Salary) David R. Emery, CEO 80% Linden R. Evans, COO-Utilities 65% Anthony S. Cleberg, CFO 50% Steven J. Helmers, Sr. Vice President and General Counsel 45% Robert A. Myers, Sr. Vice President, CHRO 40%

-The threshold, target and maximum payout levels for our Named Executive Officers under the 2011 Short-Term Incentive Plan are shown in the Grants of Plan Based Awards in 2011 table on page 31, under the heading "Estimated Possible Payouts Under Non-Equity Incentive Plan Awards."
+The threshold, target and maximum payout levels for our Named Executive Officers under the 2012 Short-Term Incentive Plan are shown in the Grants of Plan Based Awards in 2012 table on page 31, under the heading "Estimated Future Payouts Under Non-Equity Incentive Plan Awards."